emard/LibXSVF-ESP/README.md

 Something important still doesn't work well.
-SVF file starts uploading with some acceptable speed and after line 620 it becomes too slow to be of any practical use.
-Typical file has about 50000 lines.
+SVF file starts uploading with some acceptable speed and after 600-2000 commands, it becomes too slow to be of any practical use.
+Typical file has over 10000 commands.
+It seems that filesystem read (byte at a time) is becoming slow.